freon4dsl/Freon-documentation/docu-content/010_Documentation/030_Defining_an_Editor/010_Projections/+page.md

 ### Including a Property Projection from Another Editor

 Normally, the property that you include will be displayed according to the projection of its type.
-This projection will be found by Freon using the [ordering](/Documentation/Defining_an_Editor/Edit_Files#ordering) as defined in the configuration.
+This projection will be found by Freon using the [precedence](/Documentation/Defining_an_Editor#precedence-of-projections-4) as defined in the .edit files.

 When you specifically want to use another projection, you can use a **named property projection**.
 In that case, Freon will use the projection defined for the concept in the editor with the specified name.

 In this example, the projection for `self.parts` will first be searched in the editor named `comments`.
-If it cannot be found, the normal ordering of projections will proceed.
+If it cannot be found, the normal ordering of projections will be used.

 ```ts
 // DocuProject/src/defs/editor-specials.edit#L3-L9